chris-lovejoy/CodingForMedicine/README.md

 The core principles are that all exercises should be:

 1. **Highly descriptive**.
 All code should be explained, with minimal amounts of assumed knowledge.
 It should be easy to understand and complete the notebook with no reference to external material.
 2. **Interactive**.
-Users must be prompted to modify and complete the code.
-These are not purely 'demo' notebooks and should not be able to run front-to-back before any user modification.
+Users should be prompted to modify and complete code, or experiment on their own.
+These are not purely 'demo' notebooks.
+Aspirationally, users should not be able to run front-to-back before any user modification (although not essential).
 3. **Easy to run**.
 It should be easy and intuitive to run the notebooks both on Google Colab or on local Jupyter Notebooks.

 [Here is a simple template notebook](./New_Exercise_Template.ipynb) and [here](./exercises/Coding_Medical_Calculator.ipynb) is an example of a well-designed exercise.